Papatheodorou-Group/BENGAL/README.md

 ## System requirements
 #### Hardware:
 This workflow is written to be executed on HPC clusters with LSF job scheduler.
 It could be easily adapted to other schedulers by changing job resource syntax in the nextflow script.
-If the GPU inplementation of scVI is to be used (beneficial for speeding up the integration on large datasets), GPU computing nodes are required, please refer to [scVI-tools site](https://scvi-tools.org/) for respective setups.
+If the GPU inplementation of scVI/scANVI is to be used (beneficial for speeding up the integration on large datasets), GPU computing nodes are required, please refer to [scVI-tools site](https://scvi-tools.org/) for respective setups.

 #### OS:
 Development of this workflow was done on Rocky Linux 8.5 (RHEL), while in theory this can be run on any linux distribution.
-To run the GPU inplementation of scVI we used Nvidia Tesla V100 GPUs.
+To run the GPU inplementation of scVI/scANVI we used Nvidia Tesla V100 GPUs.

 ## Installation:

-#### Pull the source code of BENGAL:
+#### Clone the source code of BENGAL:
-`git clone -b main git@github.com:Functional-Genomics/CrossSpeciesIntegration.git`
+`git clone -b main git@github.com:Functional-Genomics/BENGAL.git`

 **If nextflow or singularity is not installed in your cluster, install them.
 This can take some efforts and it might worth discussing with cluster IT managers.
 Please refer to [nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html) or [singularity documentation](https://singularity-tutorial.github.io/01-installation/).**